-Living in the location of God’s incarnation, contextual and incarnational theology is an inseparable part of the lives of Christians in Bethlehem.
-Shaped by this, the Evangelical Lutheran Christmas Church in Bethlehem has long sought to empower local expressions of the gospel – in theology, in culture, in community and in education.
+Located just up the street from the Church of the Nativity, the Evangelical Lutheran Christmas Church is at the heart of both the modern-day bustling city of Bethlehem and the biblical story of the incarnation of Christ.
+Living in the location of God’s incarnation, contextual and incarnational theology is an integral part of the lives of Christians in Bethlehem.
+Shaped by this identity, the Evangelical Lutheran Christmas Church in Bethlehem has long sought to empower local expressions of the gospel – in theology, in culture, in community, and in education.

-The congregation at Christmas Lutheran is very active not only within the church, but throughout the surrounding community.
-Rev. Dr. Mitri Raheb has served as pastor of Christmas Lutheran since his ordination in 1988.
+The congregation at Christmas Lutheran is very active not only within the church but throughout the surrounding community.
+Rev. Dr. Munther Isaac began serving as pastor of Christmas Lutheran on June 4, 2017.

 There has been a continuous worship life in the sanctuary of the Evangelical Lutheran Christmas Church in Bethlehem since 1893.
 Each Sunday worshippers from Bethlehem and around the world gather for worship in the sanctuary.

-As visiting worshippers gaze at the stained glass windows present throughout the sanctuary, they are likely unaware of how lucky they are to see them all intact.
-In fact, the stained glass windows, from the Emperor Stained Glass Factory in Germany, are the only windows made by this factory in this style to survive in total.
+As visiting worshippers gaze at the stained-glass windows present throughout the sanctuary, they are likely unaware of how lucky they are to see them all intact.
+In fact, the stained-glass windows, from the Emperor Stained Glass Factory in Germany, are the only windows made by this factory in this style that survive today in their completed form.